All articles

 • You need capacity limits or paid-vote tickets

-• You need ranking with weighted scoring
+• You need weighted-score ranked-choice

 For those cases, Formester's poll maker or a dedicated live-polling tool wins.